 You’ll find a few important features to weigh when choosing the best Chromebook screen for your needs.

 Screen Size: Chromebooks are generally designed to be small and portable for maximum convenience.
-As such, it's rare to find a Chromebook with a screen size of over 13 inches, and you certainly won't find any 17-inch behemoths just yet.
+As such, the most common Chromebook screen sizes fall between 10 and 15.6 inches.
+You likely won't find any 17-inch behemoths just yet.

-Touchscreen: If laptop mousepads get you down, look for a Chromebook with touchscreen capability.
-You'll likely pay about $100 more than you would for an equivalent model without a touchscreen, but many people are more than happy to pay that premium for speed and convenience.
+Touchscreen: If using a mouse gets you down, look for a Chromebook with touchscreen capability.
+You'll pay more than you would for an equivalent model without a touchscreen, but many people are more than happy to pay that premium for speed and convenience.

-The CPU, or processor, is the "brain" of a computer, and helps determine how quickly and smoothly your Chromebook runs.
+The CPU, in other words, the central processing unit or processor, is the "brain" of a computer, and helps determine how quickly and smoothly your Chromebook operates.
+The faster the CPU runs (measured in GHz), the more processes it can run at any given time.

-Random access memory (RAM) is another factor that influences in how quickly your computer runs.
+Random access memory (RAM) is another factor that influences how quickly your computer runs.
+It’s essentially active memory for running programs.

-Most Chromebooks come with 2GB, 4GB, or 8GB of RAM.
+Most Chromebooks come with 2GB, 4GB, or 8GB of RAM, however there are high-end models with 16GB of RAM.

-Chromebooks have very little internal storage compared to other computers.
+Historically, Chromebooks have included little internal storage compared to other computers.

 This is because your documents, photos, media, and other files are stored in the cloud rather than on your computer (although you can opt to store a limited amount of data on your hard drive).